 Across a person’s life course, health is not only the absence of disease, but is also the presence of resources, activities, and practices that support health and wellbeing.
 Multnomah County Aging, Disability, and Veterans Services Division (ADVSD) envisions a Health Promotion program that promotes connection, provides health-related activities, and supports prevention or management of chronic conditions for older adults.

-To realize this vision, ADVSD partners with six culturally specific community based organizations (CBOs) and two District Centers with Older Americans Act (OAA) IIID Health Promotion funding to provide Evidence Based Health Promotion activities and classes for our older adult community.
+To realize this vision, ADVSD partners with six culturally specific community -based organizations (CBOs) and two District Centers with Older Americans Act (OAA) IIID Health Promotion funding to provide Evidence Based Health Promotion activities and classes for our older adult community.
 In addition, ADVSD partners with five district senior centers and six culturally specific CBOs to provide healthy activities and recreational opportunities with OAA IIIB funding that promote movement, socialization and engagement, and healthy active lifestyles.
 ADVSD recognizes the importance of good mental health and the interconnectedness of mental and physical health.
 ADVSD funds the evidence-based Program to Encourage Active, Rewarding Lives (PEARLS) program, provided by two CBO partner agencies.

-ADVSD continues to utilize the Stanford Suite of chronic disease self management programs, as the classes are valuable and well-liked by participants.
+ADVSD continues to utilize the Stanford Suite of chronic disease self -management programs, as the classes are valuable and well-liked by participants.
 In addition, our partners have robust Tai Chi for Better Balance ongoing programming and have found success with Walk with Ease and Arthritis Foundation Exercise Program cohorts.
 During the COVID-19 pandemic and stay-at-home orders, CBO partners have shifted to providing online video meetings, whenever possible.

 Need Statement